 I like vitamin C in an oil formula, and use Sunday Riley’s C.E.O.
 Glow regularly.
 I also love their Good Genes Lactic Acid Treatment.
 People think the stronger acids like glycolic are best, but I am all about lactic, which still works so well, with much less irritation.
 I really like The Ordinary for affordable options, and Good Molecules, which I’ve used to help my acne scarring.
 The Ordinary Alpha Arbutin serum helped lift my acne scarring too, but it’s harder to get.

-In the mornings, I use the Good Molecules Niacinamide Brightening Toner, vitamin C, moisturiser and Ultra Violette Clean Screen SPF50+.
+In the mornings, I use the Good Molecules Niacinamide Brightening Toner, vitamin C and moisturiser.
 Then at night I use the same toner, azelaic acid from the chemist to help with acne and scarring, and moisturiser.
 I find the CosRX Acne Pimple Master Patch is great for active spots, at least to keep your fingers off them!

 Of course, I play with different makeup all the time, but I do have my favourites that I rely on when I am doing a more ‘everyday’ face.